learn-systemverilog/learn-systemverilog-api/README.md

 Some things we need:
 - Tests
-- Workspace isolation and security
+- Better workspace isolation and security
 - C++ to JavaScript transpilation time and output size

 ## License